Ktsok/library_app/README.md

 14) "jest": "^29.7.0",
 15) "supertest": "^7.1.4"

-The API documentation can be found at /api-docs, this is a brief list of the supported end points:
+<b>The API documentation can be found at /api-docs, this is a brief list of the supported end points: </b>
 <img width="1522" height="1106" alt="image" src="https://github.com/user-attachments/assets/44c3ebd1-c3a7-4a68-b9e6-b2d59882b8dc" />

-The application was implemented and tested using the following versions of Node and npm:
+<b> The application was implemented and tested using the following versions of Node and npm: </b>
 Node: v18.20.8
 npm: 10.8.2

-After forked, run npm -i inside the application's root folder, then run: npm run test: to execute the tests, npm run dev: to serve the application.
+<b>After forked, run npm -i inside the application's root folder, then run: </b>
+npm run test: to execute the tests, npm run dev: to serve the application.